johnisaway285/fibonacci/README.md

 > Please enter the number for n:

-Enter the index number of your fibonacci sequence.
+Enter the index number of your fibonacci sequence and you are all set.